Five Parliament trespass orders dropped: Winston Peters unsure if he's one of the excused

 The Speaker's move came after increasing pressure from MPs including the Prime Minister for Mallard to take a more lenient stand on the trespass orders.

+"I know the Speaker is doing some work around the application of those trespass notices rightly," Jacinda Ardern said this afternoon.

+"The question has to be asked over whether or not some people's behaviour was more egregious than others," the PM added.

-Jacinda Ardern said she had expressed her view to Mallard that a more discretionary approach could be taken.
+Ardern had previously said she had expressed her view to Mallard that a more discretionary approach could be taken.

 That would take into account issues such as the reasons someone was on the grounds and their actions while there.